stevenj/CIPs/CIP-0062/README.md

 This document describes an interface between webpage/web-based stacks and Cardano wallets.
 This specification defines the API of the javascript object that needs to be injected into web applications to support governance features.

-These definitions extend [CIP-30 (Cardano dApp-Wallet Web Bridge)](https://cips.cardano.org/cips/cip30/) to provide specific support for vote delegation and vote signing in cardano.
+These definitions extend [CIP-30 (Cardano dApp-Wallet Web Bridge)](https://cips.cardano.org/cips/cip30/) to provide specific support for vote delegation and vote signing in Cardano.

 # Motivation

-Cardano requires governance capabilities, to support not only the Catalyst system which is funded by the Cardano Treasury, but also for other voting purposes.
+Cardano requires governance capabilities to support election and voting purposes. ie, Project Catalyst.
 To be able to participate in a voting system users associate their mainnet staked ADA with a "voting key".
-This association happens on Cardano mainnet via metadata attached to a "registration" transaction.
+This association happens on the Cardano mainnet via metadata attached to a "registration" transaction.

 Registration uses
 [CIP-36 (Catalyst/Voltaire Registration Transaction Metadata Format - Updated)](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036)